feast-dev/feast/docs/install.md

 #### Feast Setup Configuration

-Open your terminal and set these variables (by executing all the lines in the terminal) according to your Google Cloud environment and Feast configuration.
+Open your terminal and set these variables (by executing all the lines below in the terminal) according to your Google Cloud environment and Feast configuration.

 ```bash
 GCP_PROJECT=project-id